 Departmental Seminars are held during term throughout the year at 12.45 on Mondays.
 Michaelmas term seminars will be held via a combination of Microsoft Teams and inperson attendance, with details for Hilary and Trinity terms to follow.
 See the departmental website for further details.

-Attendance is mandatory for first-year research students; second- and third-year students are very much encouraged to attend.
+Attendance is mandatory for first-year research students; for part-time DPhil students, attendance is mandatory for your first year, although you are very much encouraged to attend throughout the course of your DPhil.

-All students are also highly encouraged to attend the Nuffield College Sociology Seminars.
+All students are also highly encouraged to attend the Nuffield College Sociology Seminars, which usually take place on Wednesdays.
 Details are available on the Nuffield College website.